 What muscles does the full wrist stretch out work?

 It targets the wrist flexors (flexor carpi radialis, flexor carpi ulnaris, palmaris longus) during the extension phase and the wrist extensors (extensor carpi radialis longus and brevis, extensor carpi ulnaris) during the flexion phase.
-The radial and ulnar deviation phases stretch the lateral and medial forearm muscles.
+The radial and ulnar deviation phases stretch the lateral and medial forearm muscles, including the brachioradialis.
 It is a mobility exercise, not a strength builder.

 How long should I hold a wrist stretch?

 Hold each position for 15-30 seconds.
-The American College of Sports Medicine recommends at least 15 seconds per position for meaningful range of motion gains.
+ACSM-aligned recommendations suggest at least 15 seconds per position for meaningful range of motion gains.
 If your wrists are particularly stiff, start with 10-second holds and work up to 30 seconds over a few weeks.

 Can wrist stretches help prevent carpal tunnel syndrome?

 Regular wrist stretching can reduce pressure inside the carpal tunnel by up to 30% and improve circulation to the median nerve.
-While stretching alone does not guarantee prevention, daily wrist mobility work is one of the most commonly recommended habits by hand therapists and orthopedic specialists for people who type, game, or perform repetitive hand tasks.
+Stretching alone does not guarantee prevention, but daily wrist mobility work is one of the most commonly recommended habits by hand therapists and orthopedic specialists for people who type, game, or perform repetitive hand tasks.

 Can I do wrist stretches every day?

 Yes.
-Wrist stretches are low-intensity mobility work with virtually no injury risk when performed gently.
+Wrist stretches are low-intensity mobility work with low injury risk when performed gently.
 Daily practice is recommended, especially for desk workers, gamers, and anyone who performs repetitive hand motions.
 Many physical therapists suggest stretching wrists 2-3 times per day for the best results.

 Is the full wrist stretch out good for beginners?